 Another way to get this effect would be to use the coloring page as the backing on a picture frame.

-A paint and letter transfer method, like this one, would also work and could be made with one color, rather than the whole rainbow look.
+A paint and letter transfer method, like this message on a plate project, would also work and could be made with one color, rather than the whole rainbow look.

 Stan (who just turned six) received his and gave me the thumbs up.

 The other two haven’t received their’s yet, so the jury is still out on just how kid-approved this project is.